ucsp09/CHTML/README.md

        1.Create a folder in your pc.
        2.Copy the header file chtml.h(present in lib folder) to your folder.
        3.Create a .cpp file in the same folder with any name.
-       4.Now include this header in this .cpp file(see the sample code below)
+       4.Now include chtml.h in this.cpp file as shown below

               #include<iostream>
               #include"chtml.h"